 Japan has always rocked the charts for something bizarre, and this time, it is Masaru Tange, the CEO of Shift Inc. Tange is in the news for whipping up a strategy that skyrocketed his company’s stocks.
 No, he did not do it by underpaying his staff.
 As per the media, hehe has achieved a 5,300% gain in stock by increasing his staff’s salary.
 Let’s dig deeper.

 Are you feeling guilty for underpaying your staff?
-You think increasing your staff’s salary can bolster your market value?
-Well, you should certainly calibrate your underpaid staff to the market rate, but not expect that to be a motivation for the market to shower you with contracts—Masaru Tange’s case is enterprise publicity.
+Do you think increasing your staff’s salary can bolster your market value?
+Well, you should certainly calibrate your underpaid staff to the market rate, but not expect that to motivate the market to shower you with contracts—Masaru Tange’s case is enterprise publicity.

-An erstwhile sales and profit advisory firm, Shift Inc. transitioned to a software testing business in 2009, and in 2014 it got indexed at the Tokyo Stock Exchange.
-Bloomberg, the publisher of the original story titled “CEO Behind 5,300% Stock Gain Says Secret Is Raising Salaries,” appeared too pompous to believe, which is when we found out that the sauce is not that hot.
+An erstwhile sales and profit advisory firm, Shift Inc. transitioned to a software testing business in 2009, and in 2014 it got indexed on the Tokyo Stock Exchange.
+Bloomberg, the publisher of the original story titled “CEO Behind 5,300% Stock Gain Says Secret Is Raising Salaries,” appeared too pompous to believe, which is when we found out that the sauce was not that hot.

 Tange, a smart businessman, understands the cost of several layers of subcontractors in the Japanese industrial ecosystem.
-He decided to do away with them by acquiring the firms that would receive software testing contracts from the subcontractors.
-This way, a portion of the money he saves is strategically directed toward a pay hike of the new hires of the newly acquired firms.
+He did away with them by acquiring the firms receiving software testing contracts from the subcontractors.
+This way, a portion of the money he saves is strategically directed toward a pay hike for the new hires of the newly acquired firms.

-Because of the M&A, he can make more profit by eliminating the subcontractors and creating a market monopoly in the software testing industry in the name of hiking the pay of the underpaid Japanese software engineers.
+Because of the M&A, he can make more profit by eliminating the subcontractors and creating a market monopoly in the software testing industry to hike the pay of the underpaid Japanese software engineers.
 We speculate the authenticity of Tange’s intent of creating a fair environment through M&A. Of how many people against what benchmark?

 Asian corporate culture is mostly toxic.
-In China, Japan, India, and middle Asian countries, businesses do not operate at the audacity level of businesses in Europe, where an employee can walk out or retaliate.
-The reason behind Japan’s underpaid software testers with ailing work morale is the work culture.
-It is literally a hard-working country with hardly paying corporates.
+In China, Japan, India, and middle Asian countries, businesses do not operate at the audacity level of European businesses, where an employee can walk out or retaliate.
+The work culture is why Japan’s underpaid software testers with ailing work morale.
+It is a hard-working country with hardly paying corporates.

 According to Tange, Shift Inc bills a client 1.5 million yen against 2 million yen.
 It is a difference of .5 million yen from market competition.
 But which market?
 The one in which he is removing subcontracting firms and acquiring the firms at the bottom of his supply chain?